-Installing Photo Loader
+■ Installing Photo Loader

-1. Start up your computer, and place the bundled CD-ROM into its CD-ROM drive.
+- Start up your computer, and place the bundled CD-ROM into its CD-ROM drive. - Use the CD-ROM that has "Photo Loader" on its label. - Normally, this should cause the menu screen to appear automatically.
+If your computer does not display the menu screen automatically, navigate to the CD-ROM on your computer and then double-click the "MENU.exe" file. - 2.
+On the menu screen, click the tab for the language you want.

-- Use the CD-ROM that has "Photo Loader" on its label. - Normally, this should cause the menu screen to appear automatically.
-If your computer does not display the menu screen automatically, navigate to the CD-ROM on your computer and then double-click the "MENU.exe" file.
+3. Click the Photo Loader "Read me" file and read its contents.

-- 3. Click the Photo Loader "Read me" file and read its contents. - "Read me" files contain important information about installation, including installation conditions and computer system requirements.
+"Read me" files contain important information about installation, including installation conditions and computer system requirements.